ofbennett/nhs-prescribing-etl-pipeline/README.md

 ## The ETL Pipeline

-- CSV files from NHS digital and the BNF are downloaded and transfered to the AWS S3 data lake
+- CSV files from NHS digital and the BNF are downloaded and transferred to the AWS S3 data lake
 - CSV file from NHS digital containing GP practice details downloaded locally
 - A Python script obtains location metadata for each GP practice via an API (https://postcodes.io)
 - These API responses are converted into a CSV file and uploaded to the data lake